-- Neatness and cleanliness of stalls, bedding and animals on exhibit. - Willingness to cooperate with the superintendent, and his/her assistants in charge, in helping to make the exhibit neat & attractive. - Must display stall sign that includes at least: 4-Her's name, animal's name and date of birth
+- Neatness and cleanliness of stalls, bedding and animals on exhibit. - Willingness to cooperate with superintendent, & his/her assistants in charge, helping to make exhibit neat & attractive. - Must display stall sign that includes at least: 4-Her's name, animal's name and date of birth - Youth should incorporate some form of educational material in display to educate others on animal science project.